-There are two major approaches to try and mediate the DNS privacy issues.
-The first is to make it harder to eavesdrop on DNS queries by using encryption for DNS transactions.
-The issues around encryption and the efforts with DNS-over-TLS (Do'T) and DNS-over-HTTP (DoH) are a current topic of very high interest in the DNS world.
-The second approach is to reduce the information leak by reducing the amount of information in each DNS query.
-The IETF proposed an approach to achieve this using a technique called "Query Name Minimisation" (Qname minimisation), described in an Experimental RFC document (RFC 7816, "DNS Query Name Minimisation to Improve Privacy" by Stephan Bortzmeyer, March 2016).
+There are two major approaches to try and mitigate the DNS privacy issues.
+The first approach is to make it harder to eavesdrop on DNS queries by using encryption for DNS transactions.
+The issues around encryption and the efforts with DNS-over-TLS (DoT) and DNS-over-HTTP (DoH) are a current topic of very high interest in the DNS world.
+The second approach is to reduce the information leakage by reducing the amount of information in each DNS query.
+The IETF published an approach to achieve this using a technique called "Query Name Minimisation" (Qname Minimisation or Qmin), described in an Experimental RFC document (RFC 7816, "DNS Query Name Minimisation to Improve Privacy" by Stephan Bortzmeyer, March 2016).

-In this article we will look at Qname minimisation in a little more detail and present some results of our measurement of the current level of use of this resolver query technique in today's Internet.
+In this article we will re-look at Qname Minimisation in a little more detail and present some results of our measurement of the current level of use of this resolver query technique in today's Internet.